Analyzing Cyberpunk 2077 Related Tweets using Twitter Streaming API and Apache Flink

 Mon, Dec 7, 2020 3-minute read

-Ever since I used Apache Flink, always wanted to use it with Twitter Streaming API and for the subject, I chose Cyberpunk 2077.
-I’m also hyped about Cyberpunk 2077 and while waiting for the release playing with Flink looked awesome to me.
-Most of the necessary libraries are already present and ready in maven central.
+Ever since I first used Apache Flink, I always wanted to use it with the Twitter Streaming API, and for the subject I chose Cyberpunk 2077.
+I’m also hyped about Cyberpunk 2077, and while waiting for the release, playing with Flink looked awesome to me.
+Most of the necessary libraries are already present and ready in Maven Central.

-Side note here Twitter also publishes deleted tweets in this Streaming API’s and the consumers have to follow this message and delete necessary tweets in their usages as well.
+Side note: Twitter also publishes deleted tweets in this Streaming API, and consumers have to follow this message and delete the relevant tweets on their side as well.

 HttpHost,